jaredboice/uptown-dropdown/src/components/UptownDropdown/README-npm.md

     centerPlaceholder: PropTypes.bool, // center aligns the placeholder text
     anime: PropTypes.oneOfType([PropTypes.string, PropTypes.bool]), // (true || '__anime') || (false || '__no-anime') || 'any-custom-css-class' (css class will be dynamically applied)
     calculateDimension: PropTypes.bool, // when true (and when anime is true), during animations uptown-dropdown will calculate and apply the body height when expanded and apply 0 on collapse
+    prependIcon: PropTypes.bool, // prepends the optionally provided icon before the placeholder (it is appended after the placeholder by default)
     flexBasis: PropTypes.string, // eg. '200px' - quick-starter setting for synchronizing the flex-basis of the container, the header, and the body
     maxWidth: PropTypes.string, // eg. '600px' - quick-starter setting for synchronizing the max-width of the container, the header, and the body
     border: PropTypes.string, // eg. '1px solid dimgray' - quick-starter setting for synchronizing the border of the header and the body
     borderRadius: PropTypes.string, eg. // '3px' - quick-starter setting for synchronizing the border-radius of the header and the body
     boxShadow: PropTypes.string, // eg. '3px 3px 3px 3px black' - quick-starter setting for synchronizing the box-shadow of the header and the body
+    hideHeader: PropTypes.bool, // hides the header from view so you can use the expanded prop to control the expansion/collapse of the component without the header being rendered
     HeaderComp: PropTypes.oneOfType([PropTypes.element, PropTypes.func]), // custom header component - receives expanded and headerCompProps via props
     IconComp: PropTypes.oneOfType([PropTypes.element, PropTypes.func]), // custom icon component - receives expanded and iconCompProps via props
     BodyComp: PropTypes.oneOfType([PropTypes.element, PropTypes.func]).isRequired, // the expandable body component - receives bodyCompProps via props